Quillen cohomology of enriched operads: Quillen cohomology of simplicial operads

-\begin{examples} When $\P$ is discrete then $\Tw(\P)$ is isomorphic to the nerve of an ordinary category.
-In this situation, we will identify $\Tw(\P)$ to the corresponding ordinary category and refer to it as the \textbf{twisted arrow category of $\P$}.
-For example, it is not hard to show that the twisted arrow category of the \textbf{commutative operad} is equivalent to $\Fin_*^{\op}$.
-We will see that the twisted arrow category of the \textbf{associative operad} is equivalent to the simplex category $\Delta$ (cf. Proposition \ref{p:twistass}). \end{examples}

-\begin{prop} The construction $\Tw(-)$ determines a homotopy invariant from fibrant simplicial operads to $\infty$-categories. \end{prop} \begin{proof} Let $f:\P\rar\Q$ be a map between fibrant simplicial operads.
-By the compatibility of the unstraightening functor with taking base change along $f:\P\rar\Q$, we obtain the induced map $\Tw(f):\Tw(\P) \lrar\Tw(\Q)$ fitting into the following Cartesian square of $\infty$-categories
+\begin{prop} \end{prop} \begin{proof} Let $f:\P\rar\Q$ be a map between fibrant simplicial operads.
+By the compatibility of the unstraightening functor with taking base change along $f:\P\rar\Q$, we obtain a Cartesian square of simplicial sets

-Note that this square is already homotopy Cartesian (with respect to the Joyal model structure), due to the fact that the right vertical map is a left fibration.
+in which $f^*\Q$ is considered as an infinitesimal $\P$-bimodule (under $\P$) with the structure induced by $f$.
+Note that this square is also homotopy Cartesian with respect to the Joyal model structure, due to the fact that the right vertical map is a left fibration.
+The corresponding map $\Tw(f):\Tw(\P) \lrar\Tw(\Q)$ is then given by the composition